Year 9

 Experiential Learning

-• Simulated crime scenes and hands-on labs
+• Simulated crime scene investigations

-• Fingerprint and fibre analysis activities
+• Fingerprint and fibre analysis

-• Forensic psychology and criminal profiling
+• Forensic psychology case studies

 • Mock trials and courtroom roleplays